 “You boys made up?”
 Jack asked.

-“He admitted I was the best coach he ever had, so I told him to get his ass in gear or he’d be an ex-All-American this year.”
+“He admitted I was the best coach he ever had.
+I told him to get his ass in gear or he’d be an ex-All-American this year.”

 Scott punched me.
 Jack punched me.
-Casper punched me, Stu, Mike Jr. and John ran out, and we were all rolling around on the grass.
-Mr. Watt came out and turned the hose on us and we all ran into the house, dripping all over Mrs. Watt’s floors.
+Casper punched me, Stu, Mike Jr. and John ran out.
+We were all rolling around on the grass.
+Mr. Watt came out and turned the hose on us.
+We all ran into the house, dripping all over Mrs. Watt’s floors.

 “What’s this all about?” she complained.